What Is a Vendor Statement? The Complete AP Guide

 How AP Teams Use Vendor Statements for Reconciliation

-Vendor statement reconciliation is the process of comparing a supplier's record of account activity against the buyer's own accounts payable records for the same period.
+Reconciling a vendor statement means comparing the supplier's record of account activity against the buyer's own accounts payable records for the same period.
 The goal is to confirm that both parties agree on what has been invoiced, paid, and credited, and to surface any differences before they affect financial reporting or cash flow.

 The standard reconciliation workflow follows a consistent sequence that AP teams repeat for each supplier on a regular cycle.